 On this page you will find details of how to become a registered coach and the documents that need to submitted in order to become a registered coach.
+By meeting all six requirements as listed below, British Fencing will be able to confirm your public liability insurance for coaching delivery.

 Once a candidate has obtained all of the documents listed below, they should send copies of them (with the exception of your DBS, please see no.3 for further details) either via email to Development or by post to FAO Development, British Fencing, 1 Baron's Gate, 33-35 Rothschild Road, London W4 5HT.
 Upon receipt of all of these documents the coach will then be added to the Current British Fencing Coaches Register.